liferay/liferay-docs/develop/learning-paths/mobile/articles/01-beginning-android-portal-development/03-creating-the-android-project.markdown

 When you start Android Studio, a welcome screen with a Quick Start menu appears.
 Click on *Start a new Android Studio project* in the Quick Start menu.
-Android Studio's *Create New Project* wizard launches and asks you to fill in the *Application name*, *Company Domain*, and *Project location*.
+Android Studio's Create New Project wizard launches and asks you to fill in the Application name, Company Domain, and Project location.
 Enter *Liferay Guestbook* as the Application name and *docs.liferay.com* as the Company Domain.
 These fields are used to fill in your app's *Package name* and *Project location* automatically.
 For location, choose a location on your system